-The Depot is the nerve center of Neighborhood Health’s Homeless and Housing Services division where outreach staff and case managers work daily to end homelessness.
-Located at 602 E. Yakima Ave. in the old Greyhound bus station.
+This is the nerve center of Neighborhood Health’s Homeless and Housing Services division where outreach staff and case managers work daily to end homelessness.
+Co-located with the Neighborhood Connections Clinic (see below) at 102 S. Naches Ave.
 For more information, call 249.6232.

 Our core philosophy is to integrate care for homeless individuals and families.
 This approach is cost-effective and successful because the needs of the whole person are treated.

-We operate Neighborhood Connections at 102 S. Naches in Yakima, where anyone experiencing housing instability can seek health care.
+We operate Neighborhood Connections at 102 S. Naches in Yakima, where anyone experiencing housing instability can seek medical, dental or behavioral health care.

 You are eligible for these services if: